noisebridge/PythonClass/README.md

 ### PSAs and Events

-**PSA 10-6-15:** Class is currently only occuringg on MONDAY.
+**PSA 10-6-15:** Class is currently only on MONDAY.
 THURSDAY meetings are not happening until a second instructor starts again.

 **PSA 4-6-15:** As of today, attend PyClass on MONDAY and THURSDAY.
 Monday in the Turing classroom will replace the Tuesday session.